 95% of customers claim they had a bad experience in healthcare.

 The doctor's answer

-While we have many decent processes set up in many parts of the world, and the tools we’re using in healthcare are advancing further and further, the experience of people when receiving healthcare is still something we are not actively tackling, or not enough.
+While we have many decent processes set up in many parts of the world, the experience of people when receiving healthcare is still something we are not actively tackling, or not enough.